 Requests to verify personal information: Apple will never ask you for personal details like your social security number, mother's maiden name, or credit card number.
 Never.
 So don't ever respond to an email asking about this information.

 Attachments: attachments are vehicles for harmful malware.
 Apple does not send you unsolicited attachments in emails.

 This fake Apple ID email shows the classic signs of phishing.

 The best way to protect yourself from falling for an Apple ID phishing scam is to stay educated so you know what to do (and not do) when you encounter one.
 Plus, sometimes it’s important to fight fire with fire by using a few cybersecurity tricks of your own, like arming yourself with the best antivirus software.

 Digital literacy is an important part of preventing an Apple ID phishing scam from catching you.
 Being able to identify suspicious activities, safely manage your online accounts, and understand how to stop spam email will go a long way in protecting yourself online.
 Stay updated on Apple's recommendations for recognizing and avoiding phishing scams, and explore the latest cybersecurity trends.

 Antivirus software alerts you to phishing attempts before you can even think of falling for the trap.
-By using the latest antivirus software like Avast Security for Mac or Avast Free Antivirus for PC, you can be confident that intelligent threat detection will spot and warn you about any malicious links or infected attachments.
+And by using the latest antivirus software like Avast One, you can be confident that intelligent threat detection will spot and warn you about any malicious links or infected attachments.
 These warning signs will help ensure that you stay far away from any phishing scam’s malicious lure.

 Clicking on a spammy link or downloading a malicious attachment is an easy way to get a computer virus.
 The phony link may send you to a fraudulent website where your data can get stolen, or it may automatically download spyware or other malware onto your Mac.